CCI-GU-Sweden/eRImote-python-BIAS-Gtb/intro_jupyter/README.md

 Feel free to experiment by changing the array values and rerunning the cells to see how the mean and standard deviation change!

-## Exercise: Handling File Paths, Reading Images, and Plotting with Matplotlib
+## Exercise 4: Handling File Paths, Reading Images, and Plotting with Matplotlib

 In this exercise, we will:
 1. Introduce how to handle file paths using `Path` from the `pathlib` module.
 2. Use `skimage.io` to read an image into a NumPy array.
 3. Visualize the image using `matplotlib`.

-### Step 1: Handling File Paths with `Path`
+### Step 4.1: Handling File Paths with `Path`

 In Python, it's important to handle file paths correctly, especially when working with different operating systems.
 The `Path` class from the `pathlib` module provides an easy way to handle file system paths.